 The Vulture is to the passing of life what the Eagle is to life's glory.
 The Eagle's dominion is life; the Vulture's shade.
 Like the Eagle, the Vulture can espy its prey from on high.
 But the Vulture's quarry is the corpse, and like death, it approaches with a slow, unnoticed flight (volatu tardo).
 It is said that the Vulture can see what is hidden, and that the shadow of Vultur passing over a doomed man reveals him even if he is obscured.
-Soldiers drawn up in ranks often look to the skies to see how many among them will die; in the air are columns of Vultures, and each will carry off a man's spirit that day.
+Soldiers drawn up in ranks often look to the skies to see how many among them will die; in the air are columns of Vultures, and each will carry off a man's spiril that day.
 The Eagle reinvigorates himself, but the Vulture, ageless, simply fades.
 No person has ever seen a dead Vulture, and it is said that any man who slays one will never again sleep from that time till his death, which perhaps mercifully, is never far off.

-The Vul ture L'ULL L

-Magic Might 10 Size -2 Str -1 Dex 0 Cun 0 Stm 0 Qik -1 Per +3 (+5 vision) Beak: 1st +6 Atk +5 Dam +1 Fat 0 Def +1 Soak 0 Body Levels: OK, -1, -5, Incapacitated Powers: Reveal the Hidden, InIm 20, 0 points -
+The Vulture

+Str 1 Dex 0 Cun 0

+Stm 0 Qik -1 Per +3 (+5 vision)

+Beak: 1st +6 Atk +5 Dam +1

+Fat 0 Def +1 Scak 0

+Body Levels: OK, -1, -5, Incapacitated Powers:

-When the Vulture's shadow touches one who is concealed, he is shown to all.
+Keveal the Hidden, InIm 20, 0 points - When the Vulture's shadow touches one who is concealed, he is shown to all.

-Vis: 4 Córporem, wings
+Vis: 1 Córporem, wings